bhatumar533/Nethunter-in-Termux/README.md

-# Nethunter-in-Termux
+# Nethunter-In-Termux
-form it you can install kali nethunter (Kali Linux) on Non-Rooted phone
+This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
+# Steps
+1.Just clone in any directory

+2.chmod +x kalinethunter

+3../kalinethunter